FarmData2/FD2-School-Materials/02-HTML-CSS/02-HTML-CSS-Class-Notes.md

 ** **ROUGH DRAFT** **

 - Demo synching to get solution to tutorials
+  - Show added directory...
-  - Build from yours
+    - Build from your branch for activities
-  - Or use solution
+    - Or branch from development and use the solution

 - Show HTML / CSS Resources
   - How to use / read them